hyperfiddle/electric-fiddle/src/electric_tutorial/explorer.md

 * It's very fast, faster than the v2 datomic browser, with larger viewports, and more complex markup
 * nontrivial row rendering - hierarchy with indentation, hyperlinks, custom row markup
 * links work (try it) with inline navigation, **browser history, forward/back, page refresh**, etc!
 Cool
 * Optimized DOM write patterns: DOM is only touched at the edges.
 Open element inspector and see!

-Maturity
-* **It's not quite 100% stable**—it crashes if you jerk the scroll abruptly—electric v3 has a few crashes left to fix.
-* But, this demo is pushing electric hard!
-* Broadly, we think Electric 3 is fine for internal tools today.
-* There are also a few userland layout bugs/imperfections, please report them and we will get them fixed.
-* Please let us know what the performance is like for you, this is our first public virtual scroll demo in v3.

 ## Source code overview